Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Infinite Scroll

-Inifinite Scroll has been applied to articles, profiles and comments to retrieve more data once all the paginated information viewed.
+Inifinite Scroll has been applied to articles, profiles and comments to retrieve more data once all the paginated information has been viewed.

 Comments have been paginated to 10 rather than the default 20.